 What is a Neighbourhood Forum and what can it do?

 A Neighbourhood Forum is a body of people who live, work or act as councillors for a defined area.
 It must have a minimum of 21 Members and a Constitution.
-Anyone can become a member of a Forum.
-Once designated, no other Neighbourhood Forum can cover the same area.
 In deciding whether to designate a Forum the Council must consider the application against the requirements of the Act, in particular its purpose and the local connections of its membership.